-13.5 Low Voltage Connections
+12.5 Low Voltage Connections

-Several combinations of low voltage schemes are possible, depending on the presence of a heat kit and whether the heat kit is single-stage or multi-stage, whether the outdoor section is an air conditioner or heat pump, and whether the outdoor section is single-stage or two-stage.
+Several combinations of low voltage schemes are possible, depending on the presence of a heat kit and whether the heat kit is single-stage or multi-stage, whether the outdoor section is an air conditioner or heat pump, and whether the system is setup with a communicating or traditional thermostat.
 The 24V-control voltage connects the air handler to the room thermostat and condenser.
 Low voltage wiring must be copper conductors.
 A minimum of 18AWG must be used for installations up to 50' and 16AWG for installations over 50'.
 Low voltage wiring must be connected through the top of the cabinet or either side.
 See the "Thermostat Wiring" section of this manual for typical low voltage wiring connections.